maelyg/ONTViSc-hands-on-training/README.md

 - Perform a direct read homology search using megablast and the NCBI NT database.
 - Perform a direct taxonomic read classification using Kraken2 and Kaiju.

+Once your job has finished running, you will see the following file structure in your results folder:

 ###  De novo assembly approach